LF-Ruiz/UT_Presentation/README.md

 Regarding Texas universities, Texas A&M holds the best position in the five years period.
 Both, Texas A&M and University of Alabama plays in the SEC.

- - With Texas A&M and University of Alabama not appearing in ARWU in the five years period, we can conclude that my second hypothesis is completely false.
+ - With Texas A&M and University of Alabama appearing in ARWU lower than rank 100 in the five years period, we can conclude that my second hypothesis is completely false.
 There is no a correlation between academic quality and football performance.

+### Draft by States

+The University of Alabama surely helps Alabama to hold the first position in the coeficient of players drafted by state.
+Players from universities in Alabama are drafted in lower picks than player from other states.
+This is important because Alabama is the third state in count of players drafted with 77.

+Texas is the second state by coeficient but holds the first position in number of players drafted with 95, Florida is the second with 93

+The majority of players drafted in Alabama plays in SEC, while in Texas play in Big 12.
+The first conference in Florida is ACC.

 ### Conference